Verification-for-Security/vc-gen/README.md

 ## Plagiarism

-We have a strict zero tolerance policy against plagiarism.
-Sadly, we find cases every year...
-This is not fun for you, nor us.
+We have a strict zero-tolerance policy against plagiarism.
 Please, refrain from copying and/or sharing your code with other groups.

 Since this is a group assignment, we expect that most of you will work together via Git.
 Do make sure to make your repository **private**!
-Sharing your code in this manner is sadly still plagiarism, even if unintentional.
+Sharing your code in this manner is plagiarism, even if unintentional.